rggassner/gassnerZabbixScripts/README.md

 ## zabbixKibanaDictionaries

 Script to generate logstash dictionaries from zabbix host names and host groups.
 These data can be used in elastic search and Kibana reports.

+## upTimePort

+Script to generate one report for each switch in a given Zabbix group, and show all ports that are without use for more than a time period.